-Presents a wide scope of obstetric, gynecological, pediatric, behavioral, geriatric, and medical emergencies.
-This course must be passed to continue in the program.
-Content and objectives are mapped to the 2021 National EMS Education Standards and the National EMS Scope of Practice Model.
+This course presents a wide scope of trauma emergencies, special patient populations, and those with physical challenges.
+It concludes with field experts presenting the EMS response to multiple patient incidents and the incident management system, hazardous materials awareness, active assailant incidents/weapon safety, and ambulance operations.
+EMS 213 must be passed to continue in the program.
+Content and objectives are mapped to the 2021 National EMS Education Standards and National EMS Scope of Practice Model.